Rantanen/ratcc/README.md

         #[section("second succeeds")] {

             // The parent section fails assert so this never
             // gets executed.
+            //
-Should result in undefined result. assert!(true);
+            // Should result in undefined result but doesn't. assert!(true);
         }
     }